vish-9102/-Tencant-Games-Data-Analysis-using-python/README.md

 # -Tencant-Games-Data-Analysis-using-python
-🎮 Game Sales Analytics Project
+Game Sales Analytics Project
 A Data-Driven Exploration Using Python, Pandas, Matplotlib & Seaborn 📌 Project Overview

 This project focuses on analyzing video game sales data to understand how the Top 5 Publishers perform across various gaming platforms.
-Using Python’s data analytics and visualization libraries, the project uncovers trends, patterns, and relationships that highlight platform dominance, publisher strengths, and potential areas for market expansion.
+Using Python’s analytics and visualization tools, the analysis uncovers trends such as platform dominance, publisher strengths, diversified strategies, and opportunities for market expansion.

-The goal is to convert raw sales data into clear insights that support business decisions related to product strategy, platform focus, marketing, and budgeting.
+The goal is to transform raw data into clear insights that help support strategic decisions related to product development, platform focus, marketing, and revenue forecasting.

 🛠️ Key Operations & Commands Executed

+Below are the core operations implemented using Python, Pandas, Matplotlib, and Seaborn.

 1️⃣ Data Loading & Cleaning
 import pandas as pd
 import matplotlib.pyplot as plt